duh-rpc/duh-go/README.md

 back off until the client determines the request took too long, or the client cancels the request.

 TODO: FINISH
-In order to support these characteristics, the service MUST reply with a well defined set of error replies which the client can use to decide which operations should be retried and which should consistute a failure.
+In order to support these characteristics, the service MUST reply with a well-defined set of error replies which the client can use to decide which operations should be retried and which should consistute a failure.
 Also, the service MUST differentiate it's replies with replies from the infrastructure so the client will know what is appropriate to retry and what is not.